 The sports and wellness team leads various exercise and nutrition seminars that inform our community about the latest exercise and nutrition trends to help them meet their individual goals.
-Each year we have a select group of community members that are selected for our highly exclusive and comprehensive "Body Recomposition Program."
-This program gives participants access to a personal trainer, exercise physiologist and registered nutritionist.
+Each year we organize various fitness, sports events and competitions.

 Campus Gyms